Fundamentals of Place of Supply for Exports of Goods and Services

 Place of supply rules for goods and services

-Before you get started, it’s essential to know whether it’s the supply of goods or the services; hence, it decides the VAT, i.e., value-added tax.
+Before you start, you must determine whether you are supplying goods or services.
+Hence, it decides the VAT, i.e., value-added tax.

-Whatever goods or services are being supplied, the VAT will be charged accordingly.
+The VAT will apply accordingly to the goods or services you supply.
 Later on, you have to identify if the supply of goods is for a private party that is B2C or for a business party that is B2B.

-Further, this has to be checked to see if the goods or services being supplied are within or outside the state.
+Additionally, you must check whether the goods or services you supply are within or outside the state.

 Every VAT rate depends on the goods and services supplied, and every VAT differs for each country.
-For B2B, the taxation will be received where the business originates, i.e., where it’s establishing the business.
+For B2B, businesses will receive taxation where they originate, i.e., where they establish their operations.

 Similarly, for the B2C, the supply will take place where the supplier has its origin, i.e., its origin.
-Both the B2B and B2C services have their own set of rules, and the VAT is applied per the rules being followed among them.
+Both B2B and B2C services have their own set of rules, and the authorities apply VAT according to the rules they follow.

 Also Read: Understanding GST Invoicing for Goods: Place of Supply Rules